 Re-reading and editing your work may seem like a chore.
 However, if you are passionate about your writing and you genuinely care about your readers, you will need to give it as much time as it takes.
 That’s why so many writers look to editing services to help take work off their hands.

 No piece of writing should be declared fit to publish without some form of proofing and checking.
 A professional can pick out points and issues you may not have noticed.
 Even the world’s most talented writers rely on proofreading to ensure their work is at its best.

 You should always be ready to re-read your work.
 Being willing to edit and proofread your first draft can be daunting at first.
 Many writers find themselves struggling to commit to further drafts and edits.
 In some cases, it’s a matter of giving up a lot of control!

-However, proofing isn’t about losing control.
+However, proofing, also known as proofreading 101, isn’t about losing control.
 Just as all products and services go through quality management, writing should go through the same measures.
 If you want to engage with and entertain your readers, you should never submit a first draft.
 Doing so will put you at risk of rejection.

 If you’re interested to learn more about professional editing and writing services, why not read our further guides?
 PremierProse’s proofreading and editing team will always be on hand to help.